-Additional battery packs (R&S FPL1-Z4)
+The spare battery pack is available with R&S FPL1-Z4.

-In addition to the internal battery pack option (R&S FPL1-B30), spare battery packs are available for the R&S FPL1000 (R&S FPL1-Z4).
-You can exchange the batteries while the R&S FPL1000 is running, as long as one battery remains in the instrument.
-However, it is not recommended that you operate the R&S FPL1000 with only one battery for a longer period.
-Additional battery packs can also be charged using the external battery charger option R&S FSV-B34.
+In addition to the optional internal battery pack, spare batteries are available for the R&S FPL1000.
+The spare battery pack comprises two additional Li-ion batteries.

+Outside the R&S FPL1000, batteries can be charged using the external battery charger R&S FSV-B34.
+Even during battery operation, you can exchange the internal batteries while the R&S FPL1000 is running, as long as one battery remains in the instrument.
+However, it is not recommended to operate the R&S FPL1000 with only one battery for a longer period.

-4.6 Switching On or Off
+4.6 Switching on or off